-When you go stone shopping, you may find the slabs organized by colors, sizes and types, secured to pallets using chicken wire.
+When you go hard stone shopping, you may find the irregular slabs and random shapes organized by colors, sizes, and types, secured to pallets using chicken wire.
 This keeps the types of a size all together in one place.
 In some rock yards, you must buy these collections whole and are not allowed to cherry-pick the individual slabs you want.
 In other rock yards, you can individually select the slabs you prefer from pallets already open.
 If this is important, do a little research before heading out.

 5. How Much Flagstone Will You Need?

-Your next step is to determine the “coverage” of the material you have in mind.
-This means the amount of area that your material of choice will cover.
+Your next step is to determine the “coverage” you have in mind.
+This means the amount of area that your product of choice will cover.
 The staff at the rock yard should be able to assist you in determining this.

-Once you know square footage and coverage, you can determine how much material you need.
+Once you know square footage and coverage, you can determine how much product you need.
 Here is a formula you can use:

 Divide the total square footage of the project by the total square footage of the coverage.
 So, if you wanted to build a 200 square foot patio, and your material provides 100 square feet of coverage your formula would be: